-The small town of Quincy is located about an hour and a half north of Downieville and it’s been the focus of much trail building over the past few years (big thanks to the Sierra Buttes Trail Stewardship!).
+The small town of Quincy is located about an hour and a half north of Downieville and it’s been the focus of much trail building over the past few years.
 The trail network around Quincy is primarily centered on Mt.
 Hough (pronounced “Huff”) and it is fun.
-The main descent down the mountain is about 11-miles and it’s fast, smooth, buff, and flowy – the perfect compliment to Downieville’s more rugged singletrack.
+The main descent down the mountain is 10-miles of fast and flowy singletrack – the perfect compliment to Downieville’s more rugged terrain.

 What’s even more exciting is that the trail builders aren’t nearly done yet!
 There are plans to lay out dozens of more miles of Mt.
 Hough singletrack in the coming years.
 My prediction is that Quincy is going to become just as big of a household name as its neighbor Downieville.
 More mountain biking = more fun 🙂

 Quincy is located in the Lost Sierra of California about an hour and a half north of Downieville and 4 hours northeast of San Francisco in Plumas County.
 Quincy’s rising stardom as a mountain biking destination is thanks to the Sierra Buttes Trail Stewardship, a non-profit organization located in Quincy that is dedicated to “building strong, healthy communities; one trail at a time”.

 Since its founding, the SBTS has expanded in region and scope to include Quincy and surrounding areas, but their vision continues to be the same: